 Sales and Marketing Expenses.
-Our sales and marketing expenses primarily consist of salaries and benefits and sales commissions for our sales and marketing personnel and the marketing expenses in connection with promoting our brands through other online media.
+Our sales and marketing expenses primarily consist of salaries and benefits and sales commissions for our sales and marketing personnel.
 Our sales and marketing expenses also include office and travel related expenses and business development expenses associated with our sales and marketing activities.
 We expect that our sales and marketing expenses will continue to increase as we enlarge our sales force to expand our coverage and strengthen our market position.